axgdev/swarmcalib/README.md

         - Turning front copter leds to green and back to red.
         - Control of copter pitch, roll, yaw remotely.
 This is added to remote control, mening control with both is possible.
-2. Go to paparazzi folder, type in console: su sh conf/system/ftdi.sh This needs a password.
+2. Go to paparazzi folder, type in console: sudo sh conf/system/ftdi.sh This needs a password.
 Get the password from someone in swarmlab.
 3. Run paparazzi, type in console: ./paparazzi
 4. Note the aircraftID in the upper left side of the paparazzi window,